 Quite often when we are presenting the problems of Mormonism to an active member of the LDS Church, we find that they are not really asking if the evidence we are presenting is true but whether or not they are willing to risk losing their family, job or spouse over this information.”
 Because Mormonism is a culture of its own, leaving the Mormon Church often has a significant cost attached to it that may seem to outweigh the benefits of leaving for the truth.

-If you find yourself in that place, we want you to consider what we have found in our journey out of Mormonism even though it has cost us nearly everything in our relationship with some of our adult children.
+If you find yourself in that place, we want you to consider what we have seen in the journeys of several people in our ministry who left Mormonism even though it has cost them nearly everything in their relationships with some of their adult children.

 See also Ephesians 2:8-9; John 5:24; Romans 8:1.